 Graduated from Royal Holloway with First Class Honours in English Literature and trained at LAMDA.
 Alexander has run theatre workshops for nearly fifteen years.
 Television includes Holby City and Father Brown for the BBC, Hamlet in Tony Robinson’s The Worst Jobs in History for Channel 4, and the award-winning short film, A Good Man.
 Theatre includes the title roles in Cyrano de Bergerac and The Crucible at the Oxford Playhouse; Julius Caesar at Wilton’s Music Hall and on tour in Paris; and Twelfth Night at Oxford Castle.
 For Smoke & Mirrors, Alexander specialises in Shakespeare, improvisation, and stage combat.

-Trained at the Central School of Speech and Drama, and has been involved in theatre and education ever since.
+Trained at the Central School of Speech and Drama, and has been involved in theatre and education for nearly forty years.
 Sue has decades of experience teaching drama, and a deep understanding of GCSE and A-Level courses, as well as the needs of younger pupils.
 Sue has directed many school productions, including The Merchant of Venice, The Tempest and Julius Caesar for the Shakespeare Schools Festival.
 She has also served on the SSF’s Steering Committee, and regularly mentors new directors.
 For Smoke & Mirrors, Sue specialises in devising performances for GCSE and A-Level, English Literature set texts, and working with teachers directing SSF entries.

 Trained at the Oxford School of Drama and Italia Conti, and has run musical and theatre workshops for nearly ten years.
 Recent musical roles include Stephen Sondheim’s Company, Maria in West Side Story, Annie, Beauty and the Beast at the New Theatre Oxford, and a six-month tour of Italy workshopping musical theatre productions for primary and secondary school students.
 For Smoke & Mirrors, Lindsey specialises in musical theatre, pure singing, and modern dance.